Why Gower’s Pubs Are Worth Exploring:

 So next time you’re craving a pint or a cosy meal out, skip the city centre and explore the incredible pubs just a short drive away.
 Whether it’s the buzz of a busy inn or the quiet hum of a coastal retreat, Gower’s pubs promise a warm welcome and a cracking pint.

-King’s Head Inn, Llangennith
+King’s Head Inn

 Nestled in the charming village of Llangennith, the King’s Head Inn is a firm favourite among locals and surfers alike.
 This 17th-century pub oozes character with its exposed stone walls, wooden beams, and roaring log fires.
 The King’s Head boasts an impressive selection of real ales, many of which are brewed locally.
 The food here is hearty and comforting, featuring pub classics with a Welsh twist.
-After a bracing walk on Rhossili Bay, it’s the perfect spot to refuel.
+After a bracing walk on Llangennith beach, it’s the perfect spot to refuel.

-The Britannia Inn, Llanmadoc
+The Britannia Inn

-The Worms Head Hotel, Rhossili
+The Worms Head Hotel

 While technically a hotel, the bar and restaurant at The Worm’s Head Hotel deserve a special mention.
 With unparalleled views over Rhossili Bay and Worm’s Head, it’s a perfect spot for a pint after a coastal walk.
 The atmosphere is relaxed, and the menu is packed with pub favourites, including locally caught fish and chips.

-The Beaufort Arms, Kittle
+The Beaufort Arms

 For a more contemporary pub experience, The Beaufort Arms in Kittle offers a stylish yet cosy setting.
 Popular among locals for its warm ambience and excellent Sunday roasts, it also features a beautiful beer garden for those rare sunny days.
 The pub balances traditional offerings with modern flair, making it perfect for a casual drink or a family meal.